The Patriot Post® · Welcome Home, Lt. Bonnyman

 “There is a certain enthusiasm in liberty, that makes human nature rise above itself, in acts of bravery and heroism.” —Alexander Hamilton (1775)

-Amid the precipitous decline of our nation’s world standing — due to the failed foreign policies of the current chief executive, compounded by the desecration of our most honored warriors by his ungrateful cadres — it is my great privilege to acknowledge one of many American Patriots who honored his oath “to Support and Defend” our Constitution in the service of our country and paid the ultimate price for our freedom.
+It is my great humble privilege to acknowledge one of many American Patriots who have honored their oaths “to Support and Defend” our Constitution in the service of our country, and paid the ultimate price for our freedom.

 Having been associated with military intelligence communities for the last 25 years, and more recently as an advisory board member with the National Medal of Honor Heritage Center, I have been deeply humbled with opportunities to meet many of the 78 living recipients of this most rare and prestigious military award, which denotes “gallantry and intrepidity at the risk of [one’s] life above and beyond the call of duty.”